101digital/react-native-banking-components/README.md

 Make sure you have permission to access this repository

+To get more details about how to install private repository, can found here: [https://nts.strzibny.name/using-private-github-repositories-with-yarn-and-npm-in-package-json/]

 This lib also required some dependencies.
 Ignore any dependency if it already existed in your project.

-- Lodash: Using to deep merge styles
+- ThemeComponent: Using for base theme styles

 ```
 yarn add lodash